Sir Geoff Hurst is an England football legend.

 Sir Geoff Hurst – After-Dinner Speaker:

-Based in Cheltenham, Sir Geoff Hurst travels the world delivering speeches, making personal appearances and taking part in brand campaigns.
+Based in Cheltenham, Sir Geoff Hurst travels the world delivering speeches, making personal appearances, and participating in brand campaigns.

-As an after-dinner speaker, Sir Geoff takes you on a journey from playing football on the streets to representing his country and playing in the most important football match of his life.
+As an after-dinner speaker, Sir Geoff takes you on a journey from playing football on the streets to representing his country.
+The highlight being playing in the most important football match of his life.

 Listen to anecdotes about the other greats Sir Geoff played with, such as Bobby Moore, Alan Ball, the Charlton Brothers, Gordon Banks, Martin Peters and Jimmy Greaves.